 Wild Blue Phlox, Butterfly Milkweed, Blue Flag, Large flowered Penstemon, Sweet Flag, Bottlebrush Grass, Pagoda Dogwood, Arrowwood Viburnum (Viburnum dentatum)

-The following were noted as new to the Garden but two have been Eloise Butler introductions.
+The following were noted as new to the Garden but two had been Eloise Butler introductions.

-In the Friend’s Newsletter, The Fringed Gentian™, former Gardener Ken Avery, wrote a letter of goodbye - his last letter to the membership of The Friends.
+In the The Fringed Gentian™, former Gardener Ken Avery, wrote a letter of goodbye - his last letter to the membership of the Friends.
 He gave his reasons for leaving the Garden:

 One of the plants Gardener Cary George planted in 1987 was Winterberry.
 Three were inserted in the marsh along the bog trail.
 He was planting it in honor of Ken Avery, as that was the only honor Ken had accepted and Cary said he had to search for the correct species.
 Winterberry, Ilex verticillata, is the only holly native to Minnesota.
 Friends secretary Joyce Smeby and her family helped Cary plant the shrubs.
-There was to be a dedicatory plaque mounted to a rock which was discussed the next year at the Friends 1988 May 14th Board meeting, but that seems to have not been erected.
+There was to be a dedicatory plaque mounted to a rock which was discussed the next year at the Friends 1988 May 14th Board meeting, but that was never placed.